 Alcohol reduces the amount of testosterone in your blood and increases the breakdown of testosterone in your liver.
 This then reduces the amount of testosterone in your blood.
 This testosterone can also be broken down to an oestrogen hormone, which may cause men’s breasts to grow.

-Heavy consumption of alcohol can cause male fertility problems.
-And drinking alcohol can also decrease sex drive and performance.
+Heavy consumption of alcohol can cause male fertility problems, as well as decreasing sex drive and performance.

 Effects on women